 - Able to pay close attention to details

 - Able to work independently as well as being able to supervise and be supervised by others

 - Willingness to work non-traditional hours and travel long distances at all hours

 - Able to work under deadlines and pressures

 - Knowledge of the collegiate athletics recruiting process and proven ability to recruit prospective student-athletes and retain and graduate current student-athletes

 - Bachelor's degree, required

-- Acceptance into a graduate degree program at John Carroll University
+- Acceptance into Graduate School at John Carroll University

 - Playing and previous coaching experience, preferably at the collegiate level